ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 ~~~
 {: .output}

-  - The `time.time()` function records the current time in seconds since the epoch (typically January 1, 1970).
+In this snippet of code, `time.time()` function records the current time in seconds since the epoch (typically January 1, 1970).
-  - This value is stored in the variable `start_time` before the code block is executed.
+ This value is stored in the variable `start_time` before the code block is executed.
-  - After the code block, `time.time()` is called again to get the current time.
+After the code block, `time.time()` is called again to get the current time.
-  - The difference between the current time and `start_time` gives the total execution time.
+The difference between the current time and `start_time` gives the total execution time.
-  - This elapsed time is formatted to five decimal places and printed.
+This elapsed time is formatted to five decimal places and printed.

 To get a more reliable estimate, for the small snippets of code we can use `timeit.repeat()` method.
 It executes the timing multiple times and provides a list of results, making it easier to analyze performance under changing environments.